enesozeren/lmu-mlops-project/reports/README.md

 > **Did you use DVC for managing data in your project?
 If yes, then how did it improve your project to have version**
 > **control of your data.
 If no, explain a case where it would be beneficial to have version control of your data.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We did make use of DVC in the following way: ... .
-In the end it helped us in ... for controlling ... part of our*
-> *pipeline*
->
 > Answer: We have used DVC for data version & data storing & trained model weights storing.
 This approach helped us with
 > storing big files.
 Especially our model weight files are much bigger than we can store in github so using DVC with GCP
 > was a great solution as well.
 Also DVC is great for versioning the dataset used for training but throughout our project